alexeyvolkoff/QHttpServer-Angular/README.md

 You can add/remove items to the Shopping list and modify your user name in the Profile dialog.
 As user adds/removes data or changes the name, notifications from backend get displayed in the Notifications widget.

 # How it works
 Most of complexities are hidden under the hood.
 While QHttpServer serves plain HTML pages, WebSocketClientWrapper connects WebSocket used by JavaScript to C++ class Backend (QObject descendant) running in server.
 Both communicate with each other in their native way: JavaScript sees Backend as a JavaScript object, invokes its methods, gets/sets properies, subscribes to events (signals).
-Backend, on the other hand, behaves as a normal QObject, client-agnostically:  it just provides slots and emits signals as usual, event handlers are getting fired in JavaSript without extra coding.
+Backend, on the other hand, behaves as an ordinary QObject, client-agnostically:  it just provides slots and emits signals.
+Event handlers are getting fired in JavaSript without extra coding.
 Angular (formely AngularJS) framework allows you to display your backend's data in DOM elements as well as edit QObject's properties right away in **ng-model** directive with minimal coding.

-### 1. Serving the plain html pages
+### 1. Serving plain html pages
 We serve static html pages from the examples/angular/assets directory:
 ```c++
 QDir assetsDir = QDir(QCoreApplication::applicationDirPath() + "../../../../angular/assets");